 (3) A management plan shall not disclose any information or matter communicated in confidence for the purposes of this Act or which would or might reasonably be expected to cause damage to the interests of the person from whom the information was received.

-[Section 55 amended by No. 20 of 1991 s.
+[Section 55 amended: No. 20 of 1991 s.
 27.]

 56A.
 Plan may require CEO to manage land jointly